The coincidence problem for shifted lattices and crystallographic point packings: Linear coincidences of crystallographic point packings

-We now take a step further and consider the coincidence problem this time for sets of points formed by finite unions of shifted lattices.
+We now take a further step and consider the coincidence problem this time for sets of points formed by finite unions of shifted lattices.
 Such sets are of particular interest in crystallography because they are a standard model for ideal crystals.
-We briefly recall the notion of multilattices here and refer for further reading to~\cite{PZ98} and references therein.
+We briefly recall the notion of crystallographic point packings here and refer for further reading to~\cite{BG13,PZ98} and references therein.

-A subset $L$ of $\Rd$ shall be called a \emph{multilattice generated by the lattice $\G$ in $\Rd$} if $L$ is the union of $\G$ and a finite number of translated copies of $\G$, that is, $L=\bigcup_{k=0}^{m-1}(x_k+\G)$ where $x_k\in\Rd$, $m\in\N$, and $x_0=0$.
-In general, a multilattice is not a lattice.
-An orthogonal transformation $R\in O(d)$ will be called a \emph{linear coincidence isometry of $L$} if $L(R):=L\cap RL$ includes a cosublattice of some shifted lattice $x_k+\G$, $0\leq k\leq m-1$.
-The intersection $L(R)$ shall be referred to as the \emph{coincidence site multilattice} (CSML) of $L$ generated by $R$.
+A subset $L$ of $\Rd$ shall be called a \emph{crystallographic point packing} or a \emph{multilattice generated by the lattice $\G$ in $\Rd$} if $L$ is the union of $\G$ and a finite number of translated copies of $\G$, that is, $L=\bigcup_{k=0}^{m-1}(x_k+\G)$ where $x_k\in\Rd$, $m\in\N$, and $x_0=0$.
+In general, a crystallographic point packing is not a lattice.
+An orthogonal transformation $R\in \OG(d)$ will be called a \emph{linear coincidence isometry of $L$} if $L(R)\vcentcolon=L\cap RL$ includes a cosublattice of some shifted lattice $x_k+\G$, $0\leq k\leq m-1$.
+The intersection $L(R)$ shall be referred to as the \emph{coincidence site packing} (CSP) of $L$ generated by $R$.
 The density of $L(R)$ in $L$, by this we mean the ratio of the density of points in $L$ by the density of points in $L(R)$, is the \emph{coincidence index of $R$ with respect to $L$}, which is denoted by $\S_L(R)$.
 Note that $\S_L(R)$ is not necessarily an integer.

 The next lemma describes exactly when the intersection of the shifted lattice $x_k+\G$ and the image of the shifted lattice $x_j+\G$ under a linear isometry forms a cosublattice of $x_k+\G$.